ermig1979/Simd/README.md

 * `simd/src/Test/` - contains test framework of the library.
 * `simd/src/Use/` - contains the use examples of the library.
 * `simd/prj/vs2015/` - contains project files of Microsoft Visual Studio 2015.
-* `simd/prj/vs2017w/` - contains project files of Microsoft Visual Studio 2017 (for Windows).
-* `simd/prj/vs2017a/` - contains project files of Microsoft Visual Studio 2017 (for Android).
+* `simd/prj/vs2017/` - contains project files of Microsoft Visual Studio 2017.
 * `simd/prj/vs2019/` - contains project files of Microsoft Visual Studio 2019.
 * `simd/prj/cmd/` - contains additional scripts needed for building of the library in Windows.
 * `simd/prj/cmake/` - contains files of CMake build systems.